SymfonyCasts/api-platform3/sfcasts/ep2-security/validation-groups.md

 And... oh!
 200 expected, got 415.
 That's a new one!
 Click to open the last response... then I'll View Source to make it more clear.
 Interesting:

-> `Content-Type: application/json` is not supported.
+> The content-Type: `application/json` is not supported.
 Supported MIME types are
 > `application/merge-patch+json`.

 Let's unpack this.
 We're making a `PATCH` request... and `PATCH` requests are